 Haifa on a slope of the Carmel Mountains.
 The way to it is clearly signposted.

-In Nahariya on the seafront, there is a memorial to the Ma'apilim (see above) who reached this part of the coast.
-The memorial consists of rocks lying on one another and birds of metal freely flying over them.
+In Nahariya on the seafront, there is a memorial to the Ma'apilim (see above) ("Beach Immigration Monument") who reached this part of the coast.
+The memorial consists of rocks lying on one another and birds of metal freely flying over them and is sistuated on a small mole.
 A quotation from Jeremiah 31:17: "And your children will come again to their own country." is inscribed on one of the rocks to the right.
 The memorial is located on the beach, a little south of the place where Margo'a Street branches off from HaMa'apilim Street.
 You get direct to the memorial by walking along the fence of the police barracks.

 Back to the table of contents